|

 Indications for imaging

-Trauma, congenital abnormalities, rheumatology.
+Trauma, congenital abnormalities, rheumatology. |

 Anatomy Demonstrated

 The first metacarpal and trapezium.
+Rt Thumb PA Anatomy |

 Basic Patient Position

+The PA position is easiest for the patient however the AP projection produces less magnification and better detail as the thumb is in contact with the cassette.
+PA Position, The patient sits alongside the end of the table elbow flexed palm downwards, or at the end of the table with he elbow flexed at 90 degrees, the hand is rotated into the true later position projecting the thumb clear of superimposition with the fifth metacarpal.
 AP Position, The patient stand with their back to the table and the arm is extended and internally rotted to bring the palmar aspect of the thumb facing upwards, adjust the table height to a comfortable position, adjust the rotation of the arm to bring the thumb into true AP position.
+Rt Thumb PA Patient Position |

 Radiation protection

-Ensure the lower limbs and torso are not below the table top in the primary beam.
+Direct lead rubber gonad protection using a "half apron".
+Ensure the lower limbs and torso are not below the table top in the primary beam. |

 Central Ray

-The vertical central ray is directed to the center of the1st metacarpophalangeal joint.
+The vertical central ray is directed to the center of the1st metacarpophalangeal joint. |

 Exposure Factors